LamprosPitsillos/notflix/README.md

-<h1 align="This is a complete rewrite of NOTFLIX made to be cacheless and POSIX">NOTFLIX</h1>
+<h1 align="center">This is a complete rewrite of NOTFLIX made to be cacheless and POSIX</h1>
 <p align="center">[Original notflix by Bugswriter](https://github.com/Bugswriter/notflix)</p>

 ##